lloy0076/coupon-cart/readme.md

 * Ability to manipulate a single cart:
   * Create, Retrieve, Update and Delete (_CRUD_) for the cart
 * Discounts coupons, when applicable, will apply to the cart
-* Ability to checkout, or finalise the cart
+* Ability to finalise the cart

 Coupons can simply be reused all the time.